vedantchimmad/AWS_Tutorial/AWS_CloudWatch/README.md

   * Can save queries and add them to CloudWatch Dashboards
 * Can query multiple Log Groups in different AWS accounts
 * It’s a query engine, not a real-time engine
+### CloudWatch Container Insights
+* Collect, aggregate, summarize metrics and logs from containers
+* Available for containers on…
+* Amazon Elastic Container Service (Amazon ECS)
+* Amazon Elastic Kubernetes Services (Amazon EKS)
+* Kubernetes platforms on EC2
+* Fargate (both for ECS and EKS)
+* In Amazon EKS and Kubernetes, CloudWatch Insights is using a containerized version of the CloudWatch Agent to discover containers
 ### CloudWatch Logs – S3 Export
 ![CloudWatch Logs – S3 Export](../Image/CloudWatch_Log_S3.png)
 * Log data can take up to 12 hours to become available for export